IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/logistics-objects.md

     Removing a bNode, the ONE Record server implementors should handle the cleansing of the triples.

 ## Example C6
-In the example below, the [referencesLogisticsObject](https://onerecord.iata.org/ns/api#referencesLogisticsObject) in the [Change](https://onerecord.iata.org/ns/api#Change) object differs from the Logistics URI that is used as the endpoint for the PATCH request.
+In the example below, the [hasLogisticsObject](https://onerecord.iata.org/ns/api#hasLogisticsObject) property in the [Change](https://onerecord.iata.org/ns/api#Change) object differs from the [Logistics Object URI](concepts/#logistics-object-uri) that is used as the endpoint for the PATCH request.
 The ONE Record server returns a `400 Bad Request`.

 Request: